 If you want more weird sibling dynamics and creepy house vibes, check out our books club guide for The Thirteenth Tale.

 If you’re keen to explore more Mexican authors, here’s a whole list of them.
 And here are three specific suggestions for you.
 Two feature more creepy houses and the third is by an award-winning Mexican author.
+We’ve also got a complete list of Neil Gaiman books, which a chockablock with horror elements.

 Rebecca by Daphne du Maurier